 The Cigar Bar and Lounge is an elegant and classic place to relax after a long day of exploring.
 Located in the Four Seasons, the lounge offers an extensive wine and cocktail menu, as well as a large selection of Cuban cigars.
 This is a perfect alternative for those who do not want a nightclub or busy “pub” feel—you’ll also really enjoy the pianist who performs in the background.
 The service is fantastic, and the attention to cleanliness is impeccable (which is important since it’s a cigar lounge as well).
 And the best part?
 You get a spectacular view overlooking the sea.

 Khor Al Udeid

 Take yourself outside of the city to Khor Al Udeid, a picturesque, ever-changing oasis you cannot miss.
-The san dunes are as high as 131 feet (40 meters), and extend all the way to the blue waters.
+The sand dunes are as high as 131 feet (40 meters) and extend all the way to the blue waters.
 Many come here for the beach, but tanning and swimming are not the only activities.
-We recommend you sign up for the Desert Safari by Arabian Adventures, which includes dune bashing (not for the faint of heart), camel riding, snorkelling, eating and drinking.
+We recommend you sign up for the Desert Safari by Arabian Adventures, which includes dune bashing (not for the faint of heart), camel riding, snorkeling, eating and drinking.
 Aside from all the activities, Khor Al Udeid has a large diversity of wildlife, such as the Arabian gazelle, Arabian oryx, and osprey.
 You can either explore by tour van or quad bike, just make sure to always drink plenty of water and wear lots of sunscreen.